Rick Sanchez: Personality

 In the pilot, he was revealed to be an atheist, as he tells Summer that "there is no God"; however, Rick is later established to be aware of the existence of various afterlives and gods, just lacking respect for them.
 Harmon has said that "anarchist" is a close ideological descriptor of Rick.

 One of the show's creators and executive producers and voice actor Justin Roiland revealed Sanchez was pansexual.
-This was shown in "Auto Erotic Assimilation", when Rick re-connects with Unity, an ex-lover who is a collective hive mind of assimilated individuals from the planet they occupy; The episode "Rickternal Friendshine of the Spotless Mort" reveals Rick had feelings for his best friend Birdperson, and confessed his feelings for him in the hopes they'd travel the multiverse together.
+This was shown in "Auto Erotic Assimilation", when Rick re-connects with Unity, an ex-lover who is a collective hive mind of assimilated individuals from the planet they occupy.
+The episode "Rickternal Friendshine of the Spotless Mort" reveals Rick had feelings for his best friend Birdperson, and confessed his feelings for him in the hopes they'd travel the multiverse together.
 However, Birdperson turned him down, causing the two to become distant.
-Rick is apparently a neurodivergent person, judging by his question to Morty about whether Minecraft is suitable for autistic people, since Rick "is starting to love it".
+Rick is speculated to be a neurodivergent person, a theory supported by his question to Morty about whether Minecraft is suitable for autistic people, since Rick is "starting to love it".

-Rick is further shown to be attracted to planets in the Oni Press comic series backup story "Rick and Morty in: The Most Important Lesson", Rick is further established to be attracted to sentient planets, which later serves as the basis for the fourth season episode "Childrick of Mort", where Rick re-connects with ex-lover Gaia, a planet, whom he met on a "Planets Only" dating website.
+Rick is further shown to be attracted to planets in the Oni Press comic series backup story "Rick and Morty in: The Most Important Lesson", and furthermore established to be attracted to sentient planets — which later serves as the basis for the fourth season episode "Childrick of Mort", where Rick re-connects with ex-lover Gaia, a planet, whom he met on a "Planets Only" dating website.

+It is revealed that Rick is afraid of pirates in season 3 episode 10: The Rickchurian Mortydate.
+It is also noted that the only thing that can stop Rick is a rare element known as "sanchezium".
+It is later revealed that this element does not exist, and that someone, likely Rick, added this misinformation to Wikipedia.

 Development

 The character was created by Justin Roiland and Dan Harmon, who first met at Channel 101 in the early 2000s.
 In 2006, Roiland created The Real Animated Adventures of Doc and Mharti, an animated short parodying the Back to the Future characters Emmett "Doc" Brown and Marty McFly, and the precursor to Rick and Morty.
 The idea for Rick and Morty, in the form of Doc and Mharti was brought up to Adult Swim, and the ideas for a family element and Rick being a grandfather to Morty were developed.
 Rick was voiced by Justin Roiland for the first six seasons of Rick and Morty and promotional material, Roiland considering his voice for Rick to be a "horrible Doc Brown manic impression", "I was having fun doing these really crappy Doc Brown and Marty McFly impressions.
-During the middle of a line a burp came out naturally," said Roiland, addressing the creation of Rick's ubiquitous burping habit. while Ian Cardoni voices the character from the seventh season onward.
+During the middle of a line a burp came out naturally," said Roiland, addressing the creation of Rick's ubiquitous burping habit.

 Addressing Roiland's and his own portrayals of Rick in a series of promotional interstitials (directed by Paul B. Cummings) compared to Doc Brown, Christopher Lloyd stated "that he felt like Doc and Rick were like two brothers that took different paths".